 - Amphetamines, The use of amphetamines may interfere with concentration, impair vision, and increase the tendencies to take risks while behind the wheel.

-For Information regarding drug drive penalties, please follow the link below.
+For Information regarding drug drive penalties or drug driving limits, please follow the link below.